-The offence of breach of peace is covered by both the common law and section 38(1) of the Criminal Justice Licensing (Scotland) Act 2010, but most commonly a charge is brought under the latter.
-Under this section, a person commits an offence if they behave in a threatening or abuse manner, which is likely to cause a reasonable person to suffer fear or alarm, and they either intend to cause fear or alarm, or are reckless as to whether their conduct would cause fear or alarm.
+The offence of breach of the peace is covered by both the common law and section 38(1) of the Criminal Justice Licensing (Scotland) Act 2010, but most commonly a charge is brought under the latter.
+Under this section, a person commits an offence if they behave in a threatening or abusive manner, which is likely to cause a reasonable person to suffer fear or alarm, and they either intend to cause fear or alarm or are reckless as to whether their conduct would cause fear or alarm.

 Crucially, the prosecution must prove that the accused’s conduct was threatening or abusive and that a reasonable person would likely suffer fear or alarm.
-Further, it’s a defence to show that the behaviour was reasonable in the particular circumstances.
+Further, it’s a defence to show that the behaviour was reasonable in particular circumstances.
 We always carefully scrutinise all these elements and test the prosecution’s case in the strongest possible terms.
 Our primary aim is always to get the best possible result for our clients.

 Contact our Criminal Defence Solicitors in Ayrshire